-The Board has established a regional Risk Management Policy, as well as appointed a European Head of Risk and Compliance whose responsibilities include:
+The Board has established an AICEL Risk Management Policy, and appointed a Head of Risk Europe whose responsibilities include:

-- Ensuring the effective operation of the risk management system; - Monitoring the risk management system; - Monitoring the general risk profile of the Company; - Reporting on risk exposures and advising Management and the Board on risk management matters.
+- Ensuring the effective operation of the Company's risk management system; - Monitoring the risk management system; - Monitoring the general risk profile of the Company; - Reporting on risk exposures and advising Management and the Board on risk management matters.

-The European Head of Risk and Compliance reports to the Group Executive Risk Management Committee, via the ERMC, monthly and to the Company's Board on a quarterly basis.
+The Head of Risk Europe reports to the Group Executive Risk Management Committee monthly via their Working Group and to the Company's Board on a quarterly basis.